Economic history of World War I: France

 The German invasion captured 40% of France's heavy industry in 1914, especially in steel and coal.
 French GDP in 1918 was 24% smaller than in 1913; since a third went into the war effort, the civilian standard of living fell by half.
 But thousands of little factories opened up across France, hiring women, youth, elderly, disabled veterans, and behind the lines soldiers.
 Algerian and Vietnamese laborers were brought in.
 Plants produced 200,000 75mm shells a day.
 The US provided much food, steel, coal and machine tools, and $3.6 billion in loans to finance it all; the British loaned another $3 billion.

 Considerable relief came with the influx of American food, money and raw materials in 1917.
 The economy was supported after 1917 by American government loans which were used to purchase foods and manufactured goods.
 The arrival of over a million American soldiers in 1918 brought heavy spending for food and construction materials.

 France's diverse regions suffered in different ways.
 While the occupied area in 1913 contained only 14% of France's industrial workers, it produced 58% of the steel, and 40% of the coal.
 War contracts made some firms prosperous but on the whole did not compensate for the loss of foreign markets.
 There was a permanent loss of population caused by battle deaths and emigration.

 The economy of Algeria was severely disrupted.
 Internal lines of communication and transportation were disrupted, and shipments of the main export, cheap wine, had to be cut back.
-Crime soared as French forces were transferred to the Western Front, and there was rioting in the province of Batna.
+Crime soared as French forces were transferred to the Western Front, and there was rioting in Batna Province.
 Shortages mounted, inflation soared, banks cut off credit, and the provincial government was ineffective.